nigelhaim/4thYr_1stSem/Life and Works of Rizal/Life and Works of Rizal.md

 6. Hence, Recto submitted his bill calling for a return to patiotic values enunciated by Filipino heroes like Jose Rizal
 7. The bill was not welcomed by all quarters.
 The Catholic Church assailed it.
 8. The church believed it was an anti-church as it forces students to read Noli Me Tangere and El Filibusterismo.

+### Criteria for Heroes (NHCP)
+1. Extent of the person's sacrifices for the welfare of the country
+2. Exclusive and pure sacrifice for the welfare of the country.
+Methods employed in the attainment of an idea must be morally valid
+3. Morality of the person
+4. influence of the person to his age and to the succeeding eras (passage of 50 yrs)

+### State of the Nation
+- Whether politics is interesting or not interesting, politics is interested to you
+- Without politics, there is no economics
+	- We are import based